OpenModelica/OpenModelica/README-UseOwnCompiledOpenModelica.txt

 echo $OPENMODELICALIBRARY
 echo $PATH
 #--- end om.sh
+To find out where your HOME is (mine is set via a windows environment variable called HOME) just start mingw64 terminal and type
+> pwd
+In that directory you will find your .bashrc file and you can create your om.sh file.

-Then you can start your mingw64 terminal and start omc or OMEdit from OpenModelica/build/bin directory.
+Then when you start your mingw64 terminal the paths will be automatically set and you can use your compiled omc or OMEdit from OpenModelica/build/bin directory without any problem.

+If you want to start OMEdit from Windows Explorer you can create an OMEdit.bat file where you set these paths and then start OMEdit.

 Linux:
 ======